carpentries/amy/docs/users_guide/index.md

 ![AMY new event language](images/amy_new_event_language.png)

+* **Eventbrite**

     * If the workshop is using **Carpentries** Eventbrite for registration, enter the Eventbrite key.
-This is not needed if the host site is using their own Eventbrite account or any other internal system.
+This is not needed if the host site is using their own Eventbrite account or any other registration system.

 ![AMY new event Eventbrite](images/amy_new_event_eventbritekey.png)